fttlov/JCAdvance/README.md

 ## Important Note
 To prevent double-input issues (where a game detects both your physical controller and the virtual Xbox controller simultaneously), you should hide your physical gamepad.

-We highly recommend using the [HidHide](https://github.com/nefarius/HidHide) utility by nefarius.
+Best way - using the [HidHide](https://github.com/nefarius/HidHide) utility by nefarius.

 <details>
   <summary><b>Quick Setup Guide</b></summary>